Bounds on Area Involving Lattice Size: Introduction

 \section{Introduction}

 This paper is devoted to providing sharp lower bounds on the area of plane convex bodies $P$, which involve the lattice size of $P$.
-This invariant was introduced and studied by Castryck and Cools in~\cite{CasCools}, where they provided an algorithm for computing the lattice size.
-The algorithm is based on the idea of Schicho, who introduced in~\cite{Schicho} a procedure for mapping a lattice polygon inside a small multiple of the standard simplex.

-Recall that an affine unimodular transformation is the composition of a multiplication by a unimodular matrix and a translation by an integer vector, and that two convex bodies are called lattice-equivalent if one of them is the image of the other under an affine unimodular transformation.
-We reproduce the definition of the lattice size from~\cite{CasCools} applying it now to a plane convex body $P$.
+This invariant was formally introduced by Schicho, and Kastryck and Cools in~\cite{CasCools,Schicho}, although it had appeared implicitly earlier in the work of Arnold~\cite{Arnold}, B\'ar\'any and Pach~\cite{BarPach}, Brown and Kaspzyck~\cite{BrownKasp}, and Lagarias and Ziegler~\cite{LagZieg}.
+The lattice size was further studied in~\cite{AlSopr, REU, HarSopr}, and~\cite{HarSoprTier}.